milosgajdos/vaultops/README.md

-# vault-setup
+# vaultops

-`vault-setup` is a simple command line utility which aims to simplify complex vault server setups.
+`vaultops` is a simple command line utility which aims to simplify complex vault server setups.
 It provides a few subcommands that allow you to set up vault policies, mounts, roles and generate SSL certificates for a given `pki` vault backend with a single command.

 **[NOTE] This utility is a PoC.
 Use it at your own risk!**